Estecka/mc-Shifting-Wares/README.md

 - Depleted rerolls have a chance to yield duplicate trades.

 ## For developpers
 By default, shifting-Wares assumes 2 trades per level, and pulls its trade pools from the same place as Vanilla.

-If you have a mod that changes any of that, Shifting-Wares has an API you can use to specify the trade pools and layout that should be used instead.
+Other mods can override this by using the `shifting-wares` entry-point, and implementing [`ITradeLayoutProvider`](./src/main/java/fr/estecka/shiftingwares/api/ITradeLayoutProvider.java).

+If your mod contains custom implementation of map trade factories, or produces other items attached with permanent data, you can communicate to Shifting-Wares that they should be persistent, by implementing the same methods defined in [`IShiftingTradeFactory`](./src/main/java/fr/estecka/shiftingwares/api/IShiftingTradeFactory.java).
+No dependency on Shifting-Wares is required for this, you only need to provide methods with matching names and prototypes.